uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 ## Adding a bool trigger

-Instead of a 'Trigger' it is possible set a bool to true or false to start and stop an animatio
+Instead of a 'Trigger' it is possible set a bool to true or false to start and stop an animation.

+This maybe more useful, giving you complete control over the animations.

+To do this we will add a bool parameter to the animation controller

+Then edit the script to set the bool to true when the Return key is pressed.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDY2NTYyODAsMTE3NTUyODAwNywtMT
+eyJoaXN0b3J5IjpbLTEzNjc0MjkwNjMsMTE3NTUyODAwNywtMT
 cxMTYzNDk3MywtMTgyMzI3Mjk5MSwtMTI3MDk5MDQyN119
 -->